dask/dask/docs/source/asynchronous.rst

 Asynchronous Operation
 ======================

-Dask.distributed can operate as a fully asynchronous framework and so interoperate with other highly concurrent applications.
+Dask can run fully asynchronously and so interoperate with other highly concurrent applications.
 Internally Dask is built on top of Tornado coroutines but also has a compatibility layer for asyncio (see below).

 Basic Operation
 ---------------

-When starting a client provide the ``asynchronous=True`` keyword to tell Dask that you intend to use this client within an asynchronous context.
+When starting a client provide the ``asynchronous=True`` keyword to tell Dask that you intend to use this client within an asynchronous context, such as a function defined with ``async/await`` syntax.

 .. code-block:: python

+   async def f():
        client = await Client(asynchronous=True)

 Operations that used to block now provide Tornado coroutines on which you can ``await``.